marcosc90/downldr/README.md

 Returns a `PassThrough stream` with some extra events.

- - `complete`: When the target or piped stream is fully written.
+ - `complete`: When the target or returned stream is fully written.
  - `type`: Triggered when the file type is available & `filter` function is not passed or returned `true`.
  - `abort`: When the request is aborted.